 - Comprehensive Travel Insurance (Health, Accident and Travel)

 - A monthly subsistence allowance for the mobility period

 - Settling in Allowance

-- An extra allowance corresponding to the monthly subsistence allowances will be paid per academic year to female master students and doctoral candidates, for mobility equal or longer than 2 academic years.
+- An extra allowance corresponding to the monthly subsistence allowances will be paid per academic year to female master students and doctoral candidates, for mobility equal to or longer than 2 academic years.

-- You are eligible for a second return ticket in case the mobility is equal or longer than two academic years.
+- You are eligible for a second return ticket in case the mobility is equal to or longer than two academic years.